AlexF090/outdated-plus/README.md

 This tool uses the following data sources to provide package information:

-1. **npm outdated**: The list of outdated packages is retrieved using `npm outdated --json`, which provides the current, wanted, and latest versions for each package.
+1. **npm outdated** (default mode): The list of outdated packages is retrieved using `npm outdated --json`, which provides the current, wanted, and latest versions for each package.
+Publication dates are then fetched from the npm Registry API for these packages.

+2. **npm Registry API** (`--check-all` mode): When using the `--check-all` flag, the tool bypasses `npm outdated` and checks all packages directly via HTTP requests to `https://registry.npmjs.org`.
+This mode:
+   - Reads all dependencies from `package.json`
+   - Fetches metadata for each package from the npm Registry API
+   - Compares installed versions (from `package-lock.json`) with latest versions
+   - Shows all packages that have updates available, not just those detected by `npm outdated`

-2. **npm Registry API**: Publication dates and metadata are fetched directly from the npm Registry API at `https://registry.npmjs.org`.
+3. **npm Registry API** (publication dates): Publication dates and metadata are fetched directly from the npm Registry API at `https://registry.npmjs.org`.
 The tool makes HTTP requests to retrieve:
    - Version information (latest version from dist-tags)
    - Publication timestamps for all versions (from the `time` field in the registry response)